 Gustav Mahler–Symphony No. 6 in A Minor –1.
 Allegro Energico

-Several evenings later while still in Bucharest, my husband invited for dinner several Romanian friends who were still living in the city.
+While we were still in Bucharest, my husband invited a group of Romanian friends to join us for dinner.
 He chose his favorite restaurant in the Athénée Plaza Hotel.
 When we entered, I noticed several tables of men, without women.
-Some men wore scarved turbans; all had dark moustaches and beards.
-They were ordering champagne and caviar while blonde Romanian women entertained them by belly-dancing.
-The men, one by one, came up to the stage and stuffed a hundred dollar bill into each dancer’s bra.
-I looked around at the Romanian waiters who were so subservient and the Gypsy musicians playing Arabic music, and I wondered, where am I?
-What is going on?
+Some of the men wore scarved turbans; all of them had dark moustaches and full, coiffed beards.
+They were laughing, shouting, drinking champagne, and eating caviar, while three, blonde Romanian women entertained them with their belly-dancing talents.
+The men, more than a dozen, one by one, went to the stage and stuffed a hundred dollar bill into each dancer’s bra.
+I looked around at the Romanian waiters who were unusually subservient, and the Gypsy musicians equally so, playing Arabic music.
+I wondered, What is going on?

 That is when I decided to research the situation.